kingdonb/github-actions-demo/apps/podinfo/ex07-helmrelease-from-gitrepo-with-gitspec/README.md

+Tl;dr: to activate the example, follow the instructions in `/tenants/ex7` to create an `ex7-writer` secret in the `ex7` namespace.

 #### The solution for Example 7 is derived from:

 [Manage Helm Releases: Refer to values in ConfigMaps generated with Kustomize](https://fluxcd.io/docs/guides/helmreleases/#refer-to-values-in-configmaps-generated-with-kustomize)

 and Example 6 which precededed this one.
 Also, a conversation I had with Steve Richards on the CNCF slack, where we came up with this idea.
-It's not really novel or surprising unless you haven't yet been exposed to all the required features to make this example.
+It's not really novel or surprising unless you haven't yet been exposed to all the required features to make this example, or haven't thought to plug them in together in this particular order.

+If this example is well received, we can lobby to add it to Flux docs.
+Hope you enjoy!

 ##### Pros and Cons of Examples 4 thru 6